XRPLF/clio/README.md

 ## Developing against `rippled` in standalone mode

-If you wish you develop against a `rippled` instance running in standalone mode there are a few quirks of both clio and rippled you need to keep in mind.
+If you wish you develop against a `rippled` instance running in standalone mode there are a few quirks of both Clio and rippled you need to keep in mind.
 You must:

 1. Advance the `rippled` ledger to at least ledger 256
-2. Wait 10 minutes before first starting clio against this standalone node.
+2. Wait 10 minutes before first starting Clio against this standalone node.

 ## Logging
 Clio provides several logging options, all are configurable via the config file and are detailed below.